Not an American user?

 In case the player gets confused, this game features tools to simplify solving puzzles.
 First, which is already customary, the "point of interest" are highlighted when you press Spacebar (or the corresponding button in the inventory).
 Second, you can enable combination helper through the Options.
 This tool makes your cursor glow as soon as you hover an item over a point of interest you can use it with (though, the helper is not consistently reliable).
 Finally, several time-consuming puzzles you may skip altogether.
 There are numerous cutscenes, all of them available later as an unlockable content, so you may watch them again.
 The game also has achievements: some are unlocked automatically as you progress through the story, others are connected to a specific path to solve some quest or an optional action you may or may not perform (eg. turn over a roast in a tavern).

-Once again, the sequel features high-quality background art in the same, semi-realistic style.
-Characters are implemented in a similar manner, though main characters (as the most animated) are based on 3D models with hand-painted textures.
+Once again, the sequel features pre-rendered background art in the same semi-realistic style.
+Characters are implemented in a similar manner, though main characters (as the most animated ones) are based on 3D models with hand-painted textures.

 - "Das Schwarze Auge: Memoria" -- German title

 - Game Engine: Visionaire

 - The Dark Eye / Das Schwarze Auge universe